quot3s/quot3s.github.io/personal-quotes.md

   </div>

 <div class="quote-card">
     <div class="quote-text">Whites stole yoga and meditation.
-Cultural appropriation.
+Culture appropriation.
 Gotta file a lawsuit.
 You do yoga only in the East.</div>
   </div>

 <div class="quote-card">